-■ If you need assistance, please contact Steve Hill, ext.
-1762.
+■ If you need assistance in setting up your signature, please contact Marketing and Public Relations.

-Stationery and Business Cards
+Stationery, Name Badges and Business Cards

-The stationery of CF establishes a visual consistency for the brand and it is the most widely used communication tool within the identity system.
+CF stationery establishes a visual consistency for the brand and it is the most widely used communication tool within the identity system.
 All academic and administrative units must use the official CF business cards, letterhead and envelope.
-You may place an order for printed business cards through the forms link on Inside.
+You may place an order for printed business cards and/or your name badge through the forms link on Inside.CF.edu/Forms.
 Letterhead, envelopes and note cards can be ordered through the CF Print Shop.
+A digital letterhead, which should be used only for digital communications, is available at Inside.CF.edu/Departments/Marketing.